skip to Main Content

 Every three years, the bankruptcy numbers are automatically adjusted for the change in the Consumer Price Index for All Urban Consumers, published by the Department of Labor.
 The Judicial Conference publishes the new numbers and they take effect for bankruptcy cases filed on or after April 1, 2013.

-The chart of changes in bankruptcy code dollar figures were published today and can be found in the Federal Register, Vol. 78, No. 35, Thursday, February 21, 2013, Notices, on page 12090.
+The chart of changes in bankruptcy code dollar figures was published today and can be found in the Federal Register, Vol. 78, No. 35, Thursday, February 21, 2013, Notices, on page 12090.

 Back To Top